dylanleblanc41/Lacrosse-Rankings/README.md

 - Next, to obtain the final RPI rankings for 2024 and 2025, run the RPI calculator
   - Rankings will be shown in the console and saved to rpi_2024 and rpi_2025
   - rpi_2026 has not been implemented yet as the first game of 2026 is January 31st

+## RPI Breakdown

+- Simple RPI formula made up of:
+  - 25% was based on your winning percentage
+  - 50% was based on the combined winning percentages of opponents
+  - 25% was based on the combined winning percentage of a teams opponents opponents

+## ELO Breakdown

 -

 ## Citing